DistantSun/sassysilver/contrib/README.md

 ###### (3) Additional copyrights:

 Please note that SassySilver, in its current state, makes use of (external) material (e.g. sample images, Bourbon library) to which additional third party copyright/license regulations may apply.
-For further information please read the corresponding license files provided with this style within their corresponding folders:
+For further information please read the corresponding license files or references included in the files.
-- [Bourbon](./theme/assets/bourbon/LICENSE.md/ "Bourbon MIT license") see "/SassySilver/theme/assets/bourbon/LICENSE.md""

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/DistantSun/sassysilver.svg?columns=all)](https://waffle.io/DistantSun/sassysilver)